Vanhuyne/reminder-app/README.md

 ## Features

-- User authentication and authorization using Spring Security.
+- User authentication and authorization using Spring Security JwT.
 - CRUD operations for managing tasks.
 - User-friendly interface built with AngularTS.
 - Data persistence using MySQL database.